dominguezeloy/pyzelda-rpg/README.md

 This proyect is forked from artemshchirov/pyzelda-rpg

-But now work in new vision of the game, the future is amazing , the new possibilities is like a horizont.
+But now work in new vision of the game, the future is amazing, the new possibilities is like a horizont.

 ## Run project locally